 “Air pollution is linked very strongly now by the scientific evidence to elevated risk of heart attack, of stroke, of dementia, of premature birth, a very long list of health problems including the biggest health problem of them all which is premature death.”

-DnA talks with Gardiner about why LA skies remain dirty despite the game-changing 1970’s Clean Clean Air Act and the Environmental Protection Agency.
-She also delivers some surprises: LA’s air is less dirty than London’s.
-And we hear about a dispute over automation at the ports, what that has to do with air quality and the technological changes that must happen if we are to clean our skies.
+DnA talks with Gardiner about why LA skies remain dirty despite the game-changing 1970’s Clean Air Act and the Environmental Protection Agency.
+She also delivers a surprise: LA’s air is less dirty than London’s.
+We learn why; and we hear about a dispute over automation at the ports, what that has to do with air quality and the technological changes that must happen if we are to clean our skies.

 Gardiner moved to London 18 years ago, and was puzzled to find the streets always smelled of exhaust fumes.